gbif/gbif-data-validator/doc/evaluation_types.md

-DWCA_UNREADABLE | Impossible to read or extract the DarwinCore Archive DWCA_META_XML_NOT_FOUND | Impossible to find the meta.xml file DWCA_META_XML_SCHEMA | meta.xml file can not be validated against its schema
+DWCA_UNREADABLE | Impossible to read or extract the DarwinCore Archive DWCA_META_XML_NOT_FOUND | Impossible to find the meta.xml file DWCA_META_XML_SCHEMA | meta.xml file can not be validated against its schema RECORD_IDENTIFIER_NOT_FOUND | No record identifier was found within the file CORE_ROWTYPE_UNDETERMINED | No rowType could be found or determined

 ### Resource Structure
 |Key            |Description    |